DouglasUrner/ECS-Unit-3/README.md

   * How to add files to a repository.
   * How to edit files and save your changes.
 3. Set up your website starting with [these instructions](http://pages.github.com).
 Once you get to the part where they want to know what system you are on you're kind of stuck – they don't provide instructions for creating the page online.
 So pick up with the instructions below.
+4. If you haven't verified your e-mail address, you will need to do this.
+Thanks to @JustinTheMeh for pointing this out.
+Your site will not be visible until you have a verified e-mail address.

 ## Editing your site using the online editor at GitHub